Image Search vs Text Search: When to Use Which

 Image Search and Text Search Limitations

-• Text search fails when the query uses vague words, wrong names, misspellings, or assumptions about what the object is.
+• Text search can fail when the query uses vague words, wrong names, misspellings, or assumptions about what the object is.

 • Search results can be commercially biased, outdated, or copied across sites, so important decisions need cross-checking.